Primis1/Obsidian-Vault/back-end/Communications/Http and Comm/HTTP Body.md

 ***
 [[back-end/Communications/Http and Comm/Http & Https|Http & Https]]
 Special values:
-1. Http Body - is last "optional" part of HTTP message, that contains the data of the entire request
+1. HTTP Body - is last "optional" part of HTTP message, that contains the data of the entire request

 To know:
 1. The ==type== of ==content== send to client/server is defined in ==Content-Type== header